capitaineflam25/xtele/README.md

 *xtele_xxxx.lua* are examples of models configuration

-To create your own configuration file, create a *xtele_xxxx.lua* by copying on of the example and rename it so xxxx is the name of your model in OpenTX (Replace spaces by "_")
+To create your own configuration file, create a *xtele_xxxx.lua* by copying one of the example and rename it so xxxx is the name of your model in OpenTX (Replace spaces by "_")

 **BatterySensor** is the name of the telemetry sensor to use as battery